Skip to Main

 Basic Biomedical Sciences Core Course

-To obtain the fundamental knowledge necessary to practice modern biomedical sciences and to lay the foundation for future research collaborations, all students pursuing a Ph.D. in the Basic Sciences are required to complete a semester-long core course.
-In the course, students learn essential skills in:
+To obtain the fundamental knowledge necessary to practice modern biomedical sciences and to lay the foundation for future research collaborations, all students pursuing a Ph.D. in the Basic Sciences are required to complete a series of core courses (Proteins, Genes, Cells) during the Fall semester.
+In the courses, students learn essential skills in:

 • Designing experiments